binxio/aws-cloudformation-power-switch/README.md

 aws cloudformation delete-stack --stack-name aws-cloudformation-power-switch-demo
 ```

-## caveats
+## Caveats
-The RDS clusters are not detected as CloudFormation does not place `aws:cloudformation:` tags on the cluster resource.
-Will fix this
+- The power switch will only start instances in `stopped` state`, and stop instances in the `available` or `running` state.
+If it is transitioning between states, no action is taken.
-by querying the stack resources instead.
-A PR is welcome!
+- As CloudFormation does not place the `aws:cloudformation:` tags on RDS Aurora Clusters, we need to load all CloudFormation stacks and resources to find out whether we need to start or stop it.
+And listing all CloudFormation stacks is very, very slow...